Daniel-Slattery/Resume-UX/README.md

-A static web page with enphasis on good UX design
+A static web page with emphasis on good UX design

  https://daniel-slattery.github.io/Resume-UX/